EinsteinVirus/Computer-Forensics/README.md

 ### 22. This IRC program has the capability to log chat sessions.
 List 3 IRC channels that the user of this computer accessed.
 ```
+Some IRC channnels are CyberCafe.UnderNet.log, Chataholics.UnderNet.log, Elite.Hackers.UnderNet.log

+Methods: We will finds all the logs at "C:\Program Files\mIRC\logs"
 ```
 <p>
 <a href="#"><img src="/Images/Ques22.png" alt ="Ques22"></a>